-Political Science at University of Florida and a Non-Resident Senior Fellow at the Brookings Institution.
+Political Science at University of Florida.
 He received his Ph.D. in Political Science from University of California, San Diego and B.S. in Economics from California Institute of Technology.
 He held a one-year post-doc fellowship at Harvard University and previously taught at Vanderbilt University; University of Illinois, Springfield; and George Mason University.